-- 4.1 This section sets out our expectations of firms for CRA reporting when dealing with customers who: - have benefitted from a payment deferral granted under the Payment Deferral guidance or - experience payment difficulties as a result of circumstances relating to coronavirus after 31 January 2021, whether or not they have benefitted from a payment deferral or other support under the Payment Deferral guidance, unless they are eligible for a further payment deferral under that guidance - 4.2 We expect firms to resume normal CRA reporting at the end of payment deferral periods taken under the Payment Deferral guidance, subject to the principles set out below. - 4.3 We expect firms to resume normal reporting from the payment status that was 'frozen' at the start of the payment deferral period to preserve the benefit of having no worsening status reported during payment deferral periods.
+- 4.1 This section sets out our expectations of firms for Credit Reference Agency (CRA) reporting when dealing with customers who: - have benefitted from a payment deferral granted under the June guidance or - experience payment difficulties as a result of circumstances relating to coronavirus after 31 October - 4.2 We expect firms to resume normal CRA reporting at the end of payment deferral periods taken under the June guidance, subject to the principles set out below. - 4.3 We expect firms to resume normal reporting from the payment status that was 'frozen' at the start of the payment deferral period to preserve the benefit of having no worsening status reported during payment deferral periods.
 This reflects the updated Coronavirus Data Reporting Guidance, issued by the CRAs in consultation with the Steering Committee on Reciprocity (SCOR).
-This gives detailed reporting guidance for typical scenarios at the end of payment deferrals. - 4.4 Where a mechanism to repay accrued amounts is agreed at the end of a payment deferral period and the customer can resume at least the level of contractual payments, we would not expect this to result in the reporting of an arrangement to credit files (subject to subsequent payment performance being reported in the usual manner). - 4.5 Where customers are unable to reach timely agreement with firms for appropriate forbearance after a payment deferral granted under the Payment Deferral guidance due to firms' operational difficulties and subsequently miss a payment which is reported to their credit file, we would expect firms to work with customers and CRAs to ensure that any necessary rectifications are made to credit files so that no worsening status is recorded in respect of this period.
+This gives detailed reporting guidance for typical scenarios at the end of payment deferrals. - 4.4 Where a mechanism to repay accrued amounts is agreed at the end of a payment deferral period and the customer can resume at least the level of contractual payments, we would not expect this to result in the reporting of an arrangement to credit files (subject to subsequent payment performance being reported in the usual manner). - 4.5 Where customers are unable to reach timely agreement with firms for appropriate forbearance after a payment deferral granted under the June guidance due to firms' operational difficulties and subsequently miss a payment which is reported to their credit file, we would expect firms to work with customers and CRAs to ensure that any necessary rectifications are made to credit files so that no worsening status is recorded in respect of this period.
 We would not typically expect this period to relate to more than a single monthly payment. - 4.6 For all customers, we expect firms to report any further forms of support, whether or not it follows after a payment deferral, to credit files in the usual way.
-This includes, for example, where it agrees to the customer making no or reduced payments for a further period, without changing the sums due under the contract.

-4.7 Firms should ensure that they are clear about the credit file implications of any forms of support they offer customers, including rescheduling or refinancing of accounts.
+This includes, for example, where it agrees to the customer making no or reduced payments for a further period, without changing the sums due under the contract. - 4.7 Firms should ensure that they are clear about the credit file implications of any forms of support they offer customers, including rescheduling or refinancing of accounts.